tanusreebasak/Nursery-Website/readme.txt

-This is a nursery webiste built out of Django , HTML , CSS and Bootstrap.
+This is a nursery webiste built out of Django , HTML , CSS and Bootstrap , Python and Git.

 Functionalities: